EduDevHe/EduDevHE/README.md

 # EDUARDO HENRIQUE

+# WEB DEVELOP
 ## About me:

-👋 Hi!, my name is Eduardo Henrique, and I'm a software engineering student and web developer 🧑‍💻.
+>👋 Hi!, my name is Eduardo Henrique, and I'm a software engineering student and web developer 🧑‍💻.
 I'm fascinated by the JavaScript stack, and I'm always looking for different ways to improve my programming skills 🏋️‍♂️🧠.

 ```typescript
 interface EduDevHe {